denoland/manual/introduction.md

 ## Philosophy

-Deno aims to be a productive and secure scripting environment for the modern programmer.
+Deno aims to be a productive, secure, and performant web runtime for the modern programmer.

 Deno will always be distributed as a single executable.
 Given a URL to a Deno